The State of the Mechanical Science Market

 • Connect test panels to engines and measure generator output and other performance indicators

-• Listen to engines, examine vehicle frames, and confer with customers to determine the nature and extent of malfunction or damage
+• Listen to engines, examine vehicle frames and confer with customers to determine the nature and extent of malfunction or damage

-• Dismantle engines and repair or replace defective parts including magnetos, carburetors, and generators
+• Dismantle engines and repair or replace defective parts including magnetos, carburetors and generators

-• Remove cylinder heads and grind valves to scrape off carbon and replace defective valves, pistons, cylinders, and rings using hand and power tools
+• Remove cylinder heads and grind valves to scrape off carbon and replace defective valves, pistons, cylinders and rings, using hand and power tools

 • Hammer out dents and bends in frames, weld tears and breaks, then reassemble frames and reinstall engines

-Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Motorcycle Mechanics
+Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Small Engine MechanicsCheck out schools that offer these programs!

 Plumbers, Pipefitters and Steamfitters

-Entry-level education: High school degree or equivalent
+Will I need a degree?
+High school degree or equivalent

 On-the-job training: Formal apprenticeship

-Working environment: Plumbers in particular are often required to work odd hours.
-Since they’re on call to handle emergency situations in homes and businesses, they might have to head out to a job site on nights, weekends, or holidays.
+Working environment: Plumbers in particular are often required to work odd hours – since they’re on call to handle emergency situations in homes and businesses, they might have to head out to a job site on nights, weekends or holidays.

 According to the BLS, “the movement of liquids and gases through pipes is critical to modern life.
 In homes, water is needed for both drinking and sanitation.
 In factories, chemicals are moved to aid in product manufacturing.
 In power plants, steam is moved to drive turbines that generate electricity.
 Plumbers, pipefitters, and steamfitters install and repair these pipe systems.”

-Plumbers, pipefitters, and steamfitters:
+Plumbers, pipefitters and steamfitters:

 • Install pipes and fixtures